List of university a cappella groups in the United Kingdom: Semi-Toned

 They competed for the first time in The Voice Festival UK in 2012, winning both "Outstanding Arrangement" and "Outstanding Vocal Percussion".
 In 2013 the group won the South West regional, advancing to the London final, as well as "Outstanding Stagecraft and Choreography" and, once more, "Outstanding Vocal Percussion".

 Semi-Toned made their Edinburgh Fringe debut in 2013.
 Their show "The Exe-Men" was reviewed enthusiastically in a fringe that was not kind to a cappella groups.

 In 2014, the group once again reached the final of The Voice Festival UK and winning awards for "Outstanding Arrangement" for their mash-up of "Dear Darlin'" by Olly Murs and "The Fox (What Does The Fox Say?)" by Ylvis, "Outstanding Overall Performance" and "Outstanding Soloist" for Michael Luya in "Motion Picture Soundtrack" by Radiohead.
 They then continued their Edinburgh Fringe success with 2014's "Toned Up" which saw a second five-star review from Broadway Baby and a prestigious "Bobby" Award, the group becoming the first University ensemble and first a cappella group to achieve this.
 In September the group recorded its first self-titled 5-track EP with The Vocal Company, featuring covers of John Newman, Daft Punk, Paolo Nutini, Jay Z and Radiohead.

 In January 2015, Semi-Toned competed in the Semi-Finals of the ICCA's in London, finishing in second place overall, whilst winning "Outstanding Choreography".
 Then in April, Semi-Toned won The Voice Festival UK as well as "Outstanding Overall Performance" thereby fully establishing itself upon the UK a cappella scene.
 Soon after they embarked on their first tour of the East Coast of the United States, visiting and performing with groups from Colombia, NYU, Princeton, Yale and North Eastern College.

-Harmonics A Cappella

-Harmonics A Cappella released a Christmas EP, titled O Night Divine, in 2020, comprising five songs.